ShraddhaAgni3/weatherapp/README.md

+A simple weather application built with React and OpenWeatherMap API.
+It allows users to search for a city and view the current weather along with a 5-day forecast.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.